http4k/www/src/website/content/learn.md

 <img alt="grand unified theory of documentation" class="imageMid" src="/images/doc-system.png">

 Regardless of which section you are reading, as much of the code as possible exists in the repository and is built with the rest of http4k in our CI.
 This has the effect of a making the code more verbose (including import statements and similar), but at the same time we can guarantee that the code compiles and you can navigate around it to find where everything is coming from.
-We hope you agree that this tradeoff is worth it.
+This tradeoff is well worth it.

 ### Concepts
-http4k is a simple framework based around several function types, and hopefully the ideas behind it are not difficult to grasp.
+http4k is a simple toolkit based around several function types, and the ideas behind it are straightforward to grasp.
 This section conveys the mindset and rationale behind http4k, and lays out each of the main function types used in the toolkit and how they relate to each other.

 We recommend that all new users familiarise themselves with at least the [rationale](/overview/) and [HTTP](/ecosystem/http4k/concepts/http/) pages of this section.

 Read more about the theory behind Concepts [here](https://diataxis.fr/explanation/).

 ### Tutorials
-Getting started with a new library can be quite daunting, and sometimes everyone needs a little hand holding to get comfortable with how things fit together.
-This section contains step-by-step guides to get you started with each of http4k's main conceptual areas.
+New libraries are quickest to learn with a guided path.
+This section contains step-by-step guides that get you comfortable with how things fit together across each of http4k's main conceptual areas.
 The [first tutorial](/tutorial/your_first_http4k_app/) will get you out of the gate and up and running in no time.

 Read more about the theory behind Tutorials [here](https://diataxis.fr/tutorials/).

 ### How-to guides
 The meat of the http4k documentation is in this section, in which you'll find ready made solutions to many common use-cases.
-Because if you've got something to achieve - it's pretty likely that we've probably come across it already 😉.
+Because whatever you're building, there's probably a recipe for it already 😉.

 The format for the recipes contains: